 - Solution—Provides a way to eliminate the vulnerability, if any, such as patching, upgrading, or contacting the vendor for more information.

-- Detected on—Provides a list of operating systems and applications where the vulnerability was detected.
+- Detected on—Provides a list of operating systems and applications where the vulnerability can be detected.
+The list includes the Common Platform Enumeration (CPE) names of the products checked.
+The data is not customer-specific or filtered for your environment.

 - References—Provides links to sources with more information about the vulnerability.